THE VMIAC DECLARATION

 For too long, governments have listened to the wrong people about what’s needed in the mental health system.

-The sector will always lobby for their interests first: more hospital beds, more clinical jobs, more funding.
+The sector will always lobby for their interests first: more hospital beds, clinical jobs, and funding.
 And with that comes many things that we don’t want.

 The fact is, WE are the people who actually need support.
 And we don’t need people to speak about what’s in ‘our best interests’.
-We can speak for ourselves, and we know what we want and need.
+We can speak for ourselves and know what we want and need.

-We call on governments and mental health leaders to listen to our dreams, and to help us create the kind of society, systems, services, places and supports that matter to us.
+We call on governments and mental health leaders to listen to our dreams and help us create the kind of society, systems, services, places and supports that matter to us.

 more choice